electron/electron/docs/breaking-changes.md

 the renderer; for instance, displaying a source selector to the user and only returning the selected source.

+### Deprecated: `nativeWindowOpen`

+Prior to Electron 15, `window.open` was by default shimmed to use `BrowserWindowProxy`.
+This meant that `window.open('about:blank')` did not work to open synchronously scriptable child windows, among other incompatibilities.
+Since Electron 15, `nativeWindowOpen` has been enabled by default.

+See the documentation for [window.open in Electron](api/window-open.md) for more details.

 ## Planned Breaking API Changes (16.0)

 ### Behavior Changed: `crashReporter` implementation switched to Crashpad on Linux